-Mr. Wu Ping Chairman of the

-Remuneration Committee, and member of the

-Nomination Committee

-and Audit Committee

-Mr. So Chi Ming Chairman of the Audit

-Committee and member of the Remuneration Committee (appointed on 13 April 2022)

-Mr. Wu Yu Kun Member of the Audit

-Committee and Nomination Committee

-Mr. Wang Chen

-Guang

-Mr. Fang Zhi Xiang Chairman of the Audit

-Committee and member of the Remuneration Committee (resigned on

-14 February 2022)
+Mr. So Chi Ming Chairman of the Audit Committee, and member of the Nomination Committee and Remuneration Committee (appointed on 13 April 2022) Mr. Chau Wing Nam Member of the Audit Committee (appointed on 10 February 2023) Mr. He Dingding Chairman of the Remuneration Committee, and member of the Audit Committee and Nomination Committee (appointed on 10 February 2023) Mr. Wang Chen Guang (removed on 10 February 2023)

-The Board currently comprises three executive Directors and four independent non-executive Directors from different business and professional fields.
-The profiles of each Director are set out in the "Biographical Details of Directors and Senior Management" section in this annual report.
+The Board currently comprises five executive Directors and three independent non-executive Directors from different business and professional fields.
+The profiles of each Director are set out in the "Biographical Details of Directors and Senior Management" section in the Annual Report.
 The Directors, including the independent non-executive Directors, have brought a wide spectrum of valuable business experience, knowledge and professionalism to the Board for its efficient and effective delivery of the Board functions.